-Elected California’s 33rd State Treasurer on November 4, 2014, John serves as our state’s banker, overseeing trillions of dollars in transactions every year.
-Conducting the State’s business in the most transparent manner possible is his top priority and the results are proof.
+As California’s 33rd state treasurer, John serves as our state’s banker, overseeing trillions of dollars in transactions every year.
+Conducting the state’s business in the most transparent manner possible is his top priority and the results are proof.

-Recognizing Californians deserve better when they plan and prepare for retirement, John was one of the architects of Secure Choice, a state sponsored retirement plan that will help 7.5 million Californians, with almost no cost to the state.
-California is at the fore front of a national movement and is set to herald in the most significant change to retirement savings since Social Security was enacted in the 1930s.
+Recognizing Californians deserve better when they plan and prepare for retirement, John was one of the architects of Secure Choice — a state sponsored retirement plan that will help up to 7.5 million Californians, with almost no cost to the state.
+John has been at the forefront of the national movement to protect seniors, heralding in the most significant change to retirement savings since Social Security was enacted in the 1930s.

 The Honest Broker

-When government officials refused to do their job, John became the enforcer and held them accountable.
-For example, when then Governor, Arnold Schwarzenegger, threatened to cut State workers’ pay as leverage in a budget battle, John refused to implement the illegal order.
-He even held his own party accountable by withholding the pay of state legislators when they failed to pass a balanced state budget on time as required by the state constitution.
+And when government officials refused to do their job, John became the enforcer and held them accountable.
+As controller, John stopped Governor Schwarzenegger when he threatened to cut state workers’ pay as leverage in a budget battle.
+John refused to implement the illegal order, and was a champion for California’s public servants.

-John graduated from the University of South Florida with a degree in finance then attended Georgetown University for Law School.
-After graduating from Georgetown, he began his career as a tax law specialist with the Internal Revenue Service and later served as an attorney in the State Controller’s Office.
-When John is not traveling throughout California meeting the millions of constituents he works for, he enjoys spending time with his Godchildren.
+John graduated from the University of South Florida with a degree in finance, then attended Georgetown University for Law School.
+He began his career as a tax law specialist with the Internal Revenue Service, and later served as an attorney in the state controller’s office.
+When John is not traveling throughout California meeting the millions of constituents he works for, he enjoys spending time with his godchildren.